rebelsky/csc207/outlines/summaries/polymorphism.md

-We consider polymorphism, one of the powerful code reuse (and generalization) tools that most object-oriented languages provide.
+We consider polymorphism, a powerful tool for code reuse (and generalization).
+In essence, polymorphism says that we can use different kinds of objects for the same purpose, provided they have needed charactistics.